isabella232/experience-manager-dispatcher.de-DE/help/using/dispatcher-configuration.md

 ### httpOnly {#httponly}

 Wenn gebundene Verbindungen aktiviert sind, setzt das Dispatcher-Modul den `renderid`-Cookie.
 Dieser Cookie verfügt über keine `httponly`-Markierung, die hinzugefügt werden sollte, um die Sicherheit zu erhöhen.
 Sie können dies tun, indem Sie die `httpOnly`-Eigenschaft im `/stickyConnections`-Knoten einer `dispatcher.any`-Konfigurationsdatei festlegen.
-Der Wert der Eigenschaft (entweder 0 oder 1) definiert, ob dem `renderid`-Cookie das `HttpOnly`-Attribut angehängt wird.
-Der Standardwert ist 0, das heißt, das Attribut wird nicht hinzugefügt.
+The property&#39;s value (either `0` or `1`) defines whether the `renderid` cookie has the `HttpOnly` attribute appended.
+The default value is `0`, which means the attribute will not be added.

 For additional information about the `httponly` flag, read [this page](https://www.owasp.org/index.php/HttpOnly).

 ### secure {#secure}

 Wenn gebundene Verbindungen aktiviert sind, setzt das Dispatcher-Modul den `renderid`-Cookie.
-Dieser Cookie verfügt nicht über die **secure**-Markierung, die hinzugefügt werden sollte, um die Sicherheit zu erhöhen.
+Dieser Cookie verfügt über keine `secure`-Markierung, die hinzugefügt werden sollte, um die Sicherheit zu erhöhen.
 Sie können dies tun, indem Sie die `secure`-Eigenschaft im `/stickyConnections`-Knoten einer `dispatcher.any`-Konfigurationsdatei festlegen.
-Der Wert der Eigenschaft (entweder 0 oder 1) definiert, ob dem `renderid`-Cookie das `secure`-Attribut angehängt wird.
-The default value is 0, which means the attribute will be added **if** the incoming request is secure.
-Wenn der Wert auf 1 gesetzt ist, wird die Sicherheitsmarkierung hinzugefügt, unabhängig davon, ob die eingehende Anfrage sicher ist oder nicht.
+The property&#39;s value (either `0` or `1`) defines whether the `renderid` cookie has the `secure` attribute appended.
+The default value is `0`, which means the attribute will be added **if** the incoming request is secure.
+If the value is set to `1`, then the secure flag will be added regardless of whether the incoming request is secure or not.

 ## Umgang mit Renderer-Verbindungsfehlern {#handling-render-connection-errors}